artsy/doppler/app/views/content/terms.md

 13.1 These Terms, and the rights and obligations of you and us under these Terms, will be governed by and construed and enforced in accordance with the laws of the State of New York and, to the extent applicable, the laws of the United States, excluding any conflicts of laws principles, and without regard to your state or country of residence.

-13.2 You agree that all claims, actions or disputes involving you and us (whether or not involving any third parties) arising out of or related to these Terms or the API (each, hereafter, a “Claim”) must be resolved exclusively in a state or federal court located in New York County, New York, United States.
+13.2 You agree that all claims, actions or disputes involving you and us (whether or not involving any third parties) arising out of or related to these Terms or the API (each, hereinafter, a “Claim”) must be resolved exclusively in a state or federal court located in New York County, New York, United States.
 You agree to submit to the personal jurisdiction of, and agree that venue is proper in, the courts located in New York County, New York, United States, for the purpose of litigating all Claims, and you waive any objection as to inconvenient forum.

 13.3 You and we each expressly waive any right to a jury trial in the litigation of any Claims.